Baseball League Constitution. 1

 At the beginning of each season, a player is eligible to play at any position where he played 20 or more games the previous season.

-During the season, a player can become eligible at a new position following the stat period when he plays his 15th game there.
+During the season, a player can become eligible at a new position following the stat period when he plays his 15th game at a position.

 Players who did not play 20 or more games at any position are eligible at the position(s) where they played most frequently.